Monday, December 30, 2019

 "Let all God's angels worship him."

-How the passage from Hebrews is rendered in modern editions of the New World Translation:
+This is how that same passage is rendered in modern editions of the New World Translation:

 "And let all of God’s angels do obeisance to him.”